Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 ### Conclusion

-Now that you've read the article, you might have got an impression that immutability is a silver bullet.
+Now that you've read the article, you might have the impression that immutability is a silver bullet.
 It is not.
-It is one of the possible ways to design software with its own strengths and weaknesses.
-Immutability let's you design your functions and data structures in a completely different way, gaining much and losing much too.
+It is only one possible way to design software and has its own strengths and weaknesses.
+Immutability let's you design your functions and data structures in a new way, gaining much and losing much too.
 We've all been living in a world where the sequential computation was the de-facto standard.
-And probably in the past immutability was not worth it.
+In the past immutability was not worth it.
 For a single core computer, immutability has too much overhead.
-You must carefully control the state, pay close attention to reusing and copying in order to be efficient.
+You must carefully control the state and pay close attention to reusing and copying in order to be efficient.
-In this case
-the performance impact that some of the immutable data structures incur can be too significant.
+The performance impact that some of the immutable data structures incur can be too significant.

-But this world is changing and the sequential model is going away.
+But the world is changing and the sequential model is disappearing.
 We all have smartphones with 2 or 4 cores.
-Our smart watches will have 8 cores in a couple of years, which means that concurrent is becoming new sequential.
+Our smart watches will have 8 cores in a couple of years, which means that concurrent will become the new sequential.
 If we want to exploit the power of modern hardware, we need to embrace the concurrent way of doing things.
-This is where immutability advantages outweight its weak parts.
+This is where immutability advantages outweigh the bad parts.
-I think that immutability is the way you should design your software now to be prepared for the concurrent future.
+I think that immutability is the way you should design your software now in order to be prepared for the concurrent future.